 It doesn't take long for the automatic transmission fluid (ATF) to heat up once the vehicle is in motion.
 Normal driving will raise fluid temperatures to 175 degrees F., which is the usual temperature range at which most fluids are designed to operate.
 If fluid temperatures can be held to 175 degrees F., ATF will last almost indefinitely -- say up to 100,000 miles.
 But if the fluid temperature goes much higher, the life of the fluid begins to plummet.
 The problem is even normal driving can push fluid temperatures well beyond safe limits.
 And once that happens, the trouble begins.

-At elevated operating temperatures, ATF oxidizes, turns brown and takes on a smell like burnt toast.
+At elevated operating temperatures, ATF oxidizes, turns brown, and takes on a smell like burnt toast.
 As heat destroys the fluid's lubricating qualities and friction characteristics, varnish begins to form on internal parts (such as the valve body) which interferes with the operation of the transmission.
 If the temperature gets above 250 degrees F., rubber seals begin to harden, which leads to leaks and pressure losses.
 At higher temperatures, the transmission begins to slip, which only aggravates overheating even more.
 Eventually, the clutches burn out and the transmission calls it quits.
-The only way to repair the damage now is with an overhaul -- a job which can easily run upwards of $1500 on a late model front-wheel drive car or minivan.
+The only way to repair the damage now is with an overhaul -- a job that can easily run upwards of $1500 on a late model front-wheel drive car or minivan.

 As a rule of thumb, every 20-degree increase in operating temperature above 175 degrees F. cuts the life of the fluid in half!